zkoss/zk8-datahandler/datahandler-dhtmlxscheduler/README.md

         });
 	}

+	// Call back from server side.
+	// in MVC: use methods.
+	// 		Clients.sendClientCommand(component, "dhtmlxscheduler$addClientEvent", data);
+	//		Clients.sendClientCommand(component, "dhtmlxscheduler$deleteClientEvent", data);
-	// Call back from server side (MVVM only).
-It works if the following annotations have been set:
+	// in MVVM: It works if the following annotations have been set:
 	// @ToClientCommand({"dhtmlxscheduler$addClientEvent", "dhtmlxscheduler$deleteClientEvent"})
-	// @NotifyCommands({
+	// And use the following annotations to tranfer the data.
+	//@NotifyCommands({
 	//    @NotifyCommand(value = "dhtmlxscheduler$addClientEvent", onChange = "_vm_.addEventList"),
 	//    @NotifyCommand(value = "dhtmlxscheduler$deleteClientEvent", onChange = "_vm_.removeEventList")
-	// })
+	//})
 	// Notice that the aftercommand name would be expanded by adding the prefix "dhtmlxscheduler" automatically. if (self.after) {
 		//addEvent